B3nedikt/restring/README.md

 ```

 ## Notes
 For displaying a string, Restring tries to find it in dynamic strings, and will use bundled version as fallback.
-In the other words, Only the new provided strings will be overriden and for the rest the bundled version will be used.
+In other words, only the new provided strings will be overriden and for the rest the bundled version will be used.

 ## License
 This is a fork of a library originally developed by Hamid Gharehdaghi.